Lenis22/Lenis22/README.md

 👩‍💼 **About Me**

-🎓 I am currently pursuing a Master’s degree in Information Systems at DePaul University.
-🎓 I hold a Bachelor’s degree in Computer Engineering from the University of Mumbai.
+🎓 I completed my Master’s degree in Information Systems at DePaul University, June 2025 🎓 I hold a Bachelor’s degree in Computer Engineering from the University of Mumbai.

 💼 I have previously worked at Rebecca Everlene Trust Company, Credence Analytics and EbixCash Financial Services